superfestung/MyNotepad_plus_plus_tools/README.md

 Restrictions and Limitations:
 - After Loading the Autocompletion File, it might take a while until the autocomplete highlight text is visible!
+- Todos:
+     - Shorten Description to e.g. 100 charcters, continue on new line
+     - Shorten Paramter Sisplay to e.g. 100 charcters, continue on new line
+     - Check and remove of special charcters

 Further Ideas:
 - Auto complete of NC Code including Paramters